Nike Cross Country Camp University of San Diego

 You can expect a high demand on these first-come-first-serve camper spots, so please be sure to register early.

-Coach Guarino instructs during break-out sessions and interactive discussions which take place on campus.
+Coach Guarino instructs during break-out sessions and interactive discussions that take place on campus.

 This running camp is for the active endurance athlete interested in building their leadership skills.